 How is HIV treated?

 HIV treatment involves taking medicines that slow the progression of the virus in your body.
 The combination of drugs used to treat HIV are called antiretroviral therapy (ART).
 ART is recommended for all people living with HIV no matter how long they have had the virus or how healthy they are.
-ART must be taken everyday, how the doctor prescribes them.
+ART must be taken exactly how the doctor prescribes them.
 Taking the recommended medicine reduces the amount of HIV in your blood at a very low level.

 If people with HIV do not get treated they will progress through the three stages of HIV at a more rapid rate.
 The three stages of HIV are Stage 1: Acute HIV Infection, Stage 2: Chronic HIV Infection, Stage 3: Acquired Immunodeficiency Syndrome (AIDS).
 People who are not treated are also more likely to experience life-threatening infections and cancer known as opportunistic infections.